-She who must be obeyed has granted me a position in the master bedroom in an alcove, primarily so that the blight that is my radio station will not offend the guests (and her sensibilities).
-She does allow two verticals to mar the landscape of our yard.
-So I’m fortunate to have such an understanding and tolerant spouse.
+She who must be obeyed… has granted my ham shack a place in an alcove, primarily so that the blight that is my radio station will not offend our guests.
+She does allow a vertical and push-up mast with yagis to mar the landscape of our small yard.
+So I’m fortunate to have such a tolerant spouse.

 If you’re a ham radio operator, I hope to work you someday soon.
-If I have worked you, thanks for your patience with my CW skills.
+If I have worked you, thanks for your patience.
 Thanks also for digging my signal out of the QRN and QRM.